ExtraOrdinaryLab/drivelology/README.md

 This repository contains the code and resources for the paper "Drivel-ology: Challenging LLMs with Interpreting Nonsense with Depth," accepted at EMNLP 2025.

+> **Update:** Drivelology is now officially supported by `evalscope`!
+This is now the recommended way to run evaluations.
+Please refer to [here](https://github.com/modelscope/evalscope/pull/927).
+The original execution scripts are kept for legacy purposes.

 ## Setup

 ```bash